 How to chain Workflows

-To set the next workflow in a chain, simply set the appropriate view in the Chain workflow section of the workflow page of the manage tab.
+To set the next workflow in a chain, simply set the appropriate view in the Chain workflow section of the workflow - edit records panel when editing a view.
 The next workflow in the chain will run as soon as the previous finishes.

 Auto-connect new records to records created in previous chained workflow steps